Jan 28, 2021

 September 25, 2021

-When I say affluence, I’m not talking about wealthy people.
+When I say affluence, I’m not talking about money.
 It’s a much more widely inclusive, but also more strict use of the word affluence.

 People are smart.
 They’re smarter than the economy will let them be.
-A woman in Los Angeles who has been buying shoes on Amazon may well know that, the fact is, none of the shoes in her freshly submitted order will be exactly what she was hoping for, she’s sure of it.
-And she knows she’s only clicking on “SUBMIT,” at last, because she can count on the option of returning them, or discarding them if she feels like it.
+A woman in Los Angeles who has been buying shoes on Amazon may well know that, the fact is, none of the shoes in her freshly submitted order will be exactly what she was hoping for, she’s pretty sure of it.
 The futility of this cycle might almost give a conscientious woman a heartache, because this woman does think of herself as an ardent environmentalist.
 She may even drive a Tesla.
 She may even use recyclable shopping bags, she’s such an environmentalist.
-At the lip of the condo-complex Dumpster next week: there is her only forgetfulness.
+At the lip of the condo-complex Dumpster next week: there is her forgetfulness.
 Forgetfulness is redemption.
 And the clang of the Dumpster’s lid.

 * * * *